United Teaching National SCITT

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-Good set of GCSE results, including English Language GCSE C+ and Mathematics GCSE C+ (Science is also required for Primary trainees – any science subject)
+- Good set of GCSE results, including English Language GCSE C+ and Mathematics GCSE C+

-Good set of A level results including A or B grade in subject to be taught.
-BBC or BCC is lowest combination considered (each application is considered on individual merit and exceptions can be made to this if a candidate is exceptional in other areas)
+- Good set of A level results including A or B grade in subject to be taught.
+BCC is lowest combination considered (each application is considered on individual merit and exceptions can be made to this if a candidate is exceptional in other areas)

 About the training provider

 Our bespoke programme is designed to support you during your initial teacher training and beyond.
-Surrounded by a team of specialist mentors, you’ll always have someone to turn to throughout your teaching journey.
+Surrounded by a team of specialist mentors, you will always have someone to turn to throughout your teaching journey.

 Training with disabilities and other needs